 OpenVPN servers can be used with any WAN, or multiple WANs, as can OpenVPN clients.
 This document covers only a remote access OpenVPN server, but a similar process could be applied for site to site VPNs.
 For OpenVPN client instances on pfSense software, in most cases it’s as simple as picking the gateway group for the interface.

 Many of these scenarios were covered during the September 2014 .
-“Advanced OpenVPN Concepts” presentation is available through pfSense Hangouts on Youtube.
+“Advanced OpenVPN Concepts” presentation is available through Hangouts Archive.

 First, get OpenVPN working as desired on the primary WAN interface.
 Once it is properly functioning, make a backup.

 Bind to Localhost and Setup Port Forwards¶

 The OpenVPN configuration needs to be adjusted so it can be reached from either WAN.
 The simplest way to do this is by changing the Interface on the VPN connection to be Localhost, and then adding a port forward on each WAN to redirect the OpenVPN port to Localhost (127.0.0.1).

 For example: If there are two WANs and the OpenVPN server is running on port 1194, set the Interface to Localhost, then add two port forwards:

 Clients may be configured to use the second WAN by adding a second remote statement to their configuration, such as: